 A second clinician reviewed and approved each codelist

-Besides drug groups of interest to each trial, separate codelists were built based on the BNF chapters (1-16) to allow high-level assessments of different therapeutic groups in both the Prescribing and Dispensing datasets – for the Prescribing dataset, the procedure followed the one described above (with no manual review by a second clinician).
-For the Dispensing dataset, no codelist was built since this dataset contains BNF codes whose structure allows interrogation based on the first digit of each code (which corresponds to the BNF chapter)
+Besides drug groups of interest to each trial, separate codelists were built based on the BNF chapters (1-16) to allow high-level assessments of different therapeutic groups in both the GP and Dispensing datasets – for the GP dataset, the procedure followed the one described above (with no manual review by a second clinician).
+For the Dispensing dataset, no codelist was built since this dataset contains BNF codes whose structure allows interrogation based on the first digit of each code (which corresponds to the BNF chapter).

+A complete list of all drug codelists built, and to which trial they refer, is presented in Table 12.

-Definition of criterion standards
+Definition of reference standards

 This thesis aims to assess the value of centralized RCD in comparison with established methods for medication data collection.
-Given the lack of an established gold-standard for this purpose, for data relating to AMALFI and ORION-4 the respective “protocol” or standard data collection method will be used as a criterion standard for comparison against the RCD source (see section 4.2).1
+Given the lack of an established reference standard for this purpose, for data relating to AMALFI and ORION-4 the respective “protocol” or standard data collection method will be used as a reference standard for comparison against the RCD source (see section 6.2).1

 RECOVERY has not pre-established a preferred method of medication data collection, and the two data sources available for this purpose are both RCD.
-Therefore analyses of these data will not consider a criterion standard and will instead investigate how the two sources relate to each other.
+Therefore analyses of these data will not consider a reference standard and will instead investigate how the two sources relate to each other, and if one can be considered best (see section 6.2).

 Definition of time periods and time points